Rubber Roof Installation

 Modified Bitumen Torch Down Rubber Roof Installation

-This used to be the most popular roofing system and can still be seen on most buildings around the country.
+Modified Bitumen was the most popular roofing system and seen on most buildings around the country.
 The skills involved for a Torch Down Rubber Roof Installation is more than that of an EPDM roofing system.
 A torch Down roof will always outlast and EPDM rubber roof.

-The advantages of a Torch Down system outways the disadvantages.
-As the name implies, the membrane is torched down to the roof surface and the seams are welded.
-Unlike EPDM using adhesives that fail due to Ultraviolet rays in a short period of time, the welded seams of the Modified Bitumen rubber are not affected by any weather conditions.
+The advantages of a Torch Down system out ways the disadvantages.
+As the name implies, the membrane is Torched Down to the substrate surface, and the seams welded together.
+Unlike EPDM using adhesives that fail due to Ultraviolet rays in a short period, the welded seams of the Modified Bitumen rubber are not affected by any weather conditions.

 Torch Down Pros